ICTeam28/ProgramAnalysis/summaries/analysis/introduction_to_dynamic_compilation.md

 | nsieve-bit     |  12      | 41.25	 |

-LuaJIT shows a 134x improvement over the traditional Lua interpreter for computing MD5 hashes, a truly incredibly speed improvement achieved by compiling the many loops in the md5 hashing algorithm to native code.[@MD5RFC]
+LuaJIT shows a 134x improvement over the traditional Lua interpreter for computing MD5 hashes.
+The JIT can take advantage of the many loops and limited control-flow options in the md5 hashing algorithm[@MD5RFC], compiling the logic to native code - resulting in the incredible speed improvement.

 References
 ==========